Foundayo (Orforglipron): Everything You Need to Know About the Latest Oral GLP-1 for Weight Loss

 What this means practically:

-• If you're currently on tirzepatide (Zepbound or compounded), orforglipron would likely be a step down in efficacy.
+• If you're currently on tirzepatide (Zepbound or compounded), Foundayo would likely be a step down in efficacy.
 It's not a direct swap.

-• If you're on semaglutide (Wegovy or compounded), the efficacy is closer — orforglipron loses some weight loss effectiveness but wins on convenience and, notably, lower nausea rates.
+• If you're on semaglutide (Wegovy or compounded), the efficacy is closer — Foundayo loses some weight loss effectiveness but wins on convenience and, notably, lower nausea rates.

 What About Side Effects?

 • Less nausea than semaglutide.
 The 13–16% nausea rate compares favorably to Wegovy's ~44%.
-This is one of the more appealing aspects of orforglipron for people who struggled with nausea on semaglutide.
+This is one of the more appealing aspects of Foundayo for people who struggled with nausea on semaglutide.

 • More diarrhea than you might expect.
-The trade-off seems to be that diarrhea and dyspepsia are a bit more prominent with orforglipron.
+The trade-off seems to be that diarrhea and dyspepsia are a bit more prominent with Foundayo.
 Not severe for most people, but worth knowing going in.

 • Discontinuation rates are slightly higher at the maximum dose.
-At 36 mg, somewhere in the 5–10% range of trial participants stopped due to side effects.
-This is in line with or slightly above the injectables, and some of this is expected — the 36 mg dose is the highest and least-tolerated.
+At the highest label dose, somewhere in the 5–10% range of trial participants stopped due to side effects.

 • The standard advice applies: go slow, stay hydrated, eat smaller meals, and give your body time to adjust at each dose before moving up.